What are the signs of termite activity?

 Often called White Ants due to their colour, Termites are actually related to cockroaches.
 Both are amongst the most adaptive and longest living species on the earth.

-Questions About Termites?
+Questions about termites?
 Take a look at our Frequently Asked Questions